sparkle-project/sparkle-project.github.io/documentation/index.md

 ---
 ## Basic Setup

-If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2, see [upgrading from previous versions](/documentation/upgrading/).
+If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2, please see [upgrading from previous versions](/documentation/upgrading/).

 [Sandboxed applications](/documentation/sandboxing) are only supported in Sparkle 2.

 ### 1. Add the Sparkle framework to your project